anirudhb/anirudhb.github.io/README.md

 The prelude file (`${roots.lib.prelude_location}`) is a file that acts as an HTML template for all of your pages.
 There are two important "slots" that must be present in the prelude: content and styles.
+Additionally, frontmatter properties can be used if available.

 To add a slot to your prelude, simply write: